Discover everything we launched at Webflow Conf 2024

 What is Webflow Design Language?

 Webflow Design Language (WFDL) is a programming language designed to be used visually.
 It is a projectionally edited, purely functional programming language that powers the Webflow Designer with a visual-first authoring experience.
-In even more computer science-y terms, it maps closest to a structurally edited, simply typed lambda calculus with a row polymorphic Hindley-Milner type system.
+In even more computer science-y terms, it maps closest to a structurally edited, lambda calculus with a Hindley-Milner type system supporting higher rank and row polymorphism.

 We take sites built with this language, interpret them and produce websites.
 Like the one you're reading this on right now.
 Here’s a diagram of the high level evaluation and rendering flow: